GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 ## PZ Calibration

 Vibratory pumps move a volume of water each pulse, with volume decreasing as pressure increases.
 Gaggiuino uses a functional model of the Ulka E5 series pump, where Pump Zero (PZ) is the flow per pump pulse at 0 bar.
-As pumps are slightly different, calibrating PZ shifts the model to improve alignment with a specific pump.
+As pumps are slightly different, calibrating PZ shifts the model to align with your pump.

 The simplest way to calibrate PZ is to follow instructions in the **[UT] PZ Cal** community profile.

 > [!Note|style:callout|label:Calibration Improvement|iconVisibility:visible]
 > Calibration at 0 bar may result in a slightly high PZ.
-Accuracy can be improved by comparing pump flow to weight flow when pressure is >4 bar, flow is >1 ml/s, and both are stable (HW or BT scales must be connected).
+Accuracy can be improved by comparing pump flow to weight flow when pressure is >4 bar, flow is >1 ml/s, and both are stable (HW or BT scales must be active).
 This can be done during a shot or by using a pressurized puck simulator basket.

 ## Gaggiuino Tips